-Sheep and goat production systems are extremely valuable sources of food and byproducts, especially when considering their ability in the use of land with few alternative agricultural uses.
+Sheep and goat production systems are extremely valuable sources of income, food and by-products, especially when considering their ability to use land with few alternative agricultural applications.
 These livestock systems positively impact local socioeconomic activities, both in developed and developing countries.

 Regardless of the geographical context, on-farm data recording is one of the main challenges sheep and goat farming faces in the context of sustainable and profitable livestock production systems.
-The availability of good quality data, collected by standardised systems, is crucial for the development and implementation of technical interventions and genetics services.
-Data flow through the supply chain can support market structure and has an impact on farmers, traders, and processors, businesses and revenues.
+The availability of good quality data, collected by standardised systems, is crucial for the development and implementation of technical interventions and genetic services.
+Data flow through the supply chain can support market structure and has an impact on farmers, traders, processors, businesses, and revenues.